dsaidgovsg/python-spark/README.md

 # python-spark

 This image is based off the [`python:2.7`](https://hub.docker.com/_/python/) image and contains Hadoop, Sqoop and Spark binaries.
-Installs Oracle Java 7.
+Installs OpenJDK 7.

 This is used as a base image for [`airflow-pipeline`](https://github.com/datagovsg/airflow-pipeline), a simplified setup for Airflow to launch Hadoop and Spark jobs.